AlonTzafari/ticket-manager/README.md

 # Ticket Manager

-This project is a solution tp a wix interview task.
+This project is a solution to a wix interview task.

 Built with React, Node & MongoDB.